 A minimum of 36 credit-hours of course work are required.
-These 36 credits include: at least 15 credit-hours of required core Economics courses and 6 credit-hours of required Public Policy courses.
-The remaining 5 courses are electives, at least 2 (3 for students in the accelerated bachelors/masters program) of which must be Economics courses.
-The others may be chosen from a variety of disciplines tailored to suit the interests of the student.
-Possible electives include courses in economics, public policy, political science, sociology, math, computer science, engineering, or the life sciences.
+These 36 credits include: 15 credit-hours of required core Economics courses and 6 credit-hours of required Public Policy courses.
+The remaining 5 courses are electives.
+Electives may be chosen from a variety of disciplines tailored to suit the interests of the student.
+Possible electives include courses in economics, public policy, political science, geography and environmental systems, sociology, math, computer science, information systems, data sciences, or the life sciences.

 Economics Core Courses

-- ECON 699 – Seminar in Economic Policy Analysis
+- ECON 699 – Capstone Seminar for the M.A. in Economic Policy Analysis

 Public Policy Core Courses